faster-cpython/ideas/3.12/README.md

 #### Trace selection

 There are two main approaches to tracing in the literature and in industry.
-* Long traces: Traces cover a whole loop, or large number of instructions, as used in PyPy, luajit and tracemonkey.
+* Long traces: Traces cover a whole loop, or large number of instructions, as used in PyPy, luajit, and tracemonkey.
 * Short traces: Tracelets, or single BB traces, as used in HHVM or YJIT.

 Long traces have the advantage that larger regions enable better optimization, and may include a loop which allows loop optimizations.
-Short traces fail to complete much less often, an do not need a custom tracing interpreter.
+Short traces fail to complete much less often, and do not need a custom tracing interpreter.

 We are greedy and want the advantages of both!
 We will use the mechanisms for creating short traces, but the type information gathered by the adaptive interpreter will allow us